Asitha0012/Asitha0012/README.md

 - 👋 Hi, I’m @Asitha_Kodithuwakku
 - 👀 I’m interested in Cloud computing, Telecommunication, AI/ML
-- 🌱 I’m currently studying at the Department of Electrical and Information Engineering at the University of Ruhuna
+- 🌱 I’m currently a 3rd year engineering undergraduate at the Department of Electrical and Information Engineering-University of Ruhuna
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: asithakodithuwakku2020@gmail.com